 Poseidon stopped the rocks moving towards the back of the river and Adonis was saved again.
 Adonis was not so lucky whilst hunting one day.
 A man distinguished as wild boar fatally wounded him.
 He returned to the baths but died in the arms of Aphrodite.
 Aphrodite could not bear to lose her beloved Adonis and begged for him to send back to earth every six months, each Autumn it is believed.
 Popular tradition connects Adonis Baths with the legendary visit of Digenis Akritas.
 The story says that he put one foot on each side of the River Mavrokolymbos and drank water from the baths.
 Until this day there is a place called Digenis feet.

 Adonis Baths Waterfalls Location

-The Baths are two kilometers from Kili village and twelve kilometres from Paphos.
-They are about seven kilometres from Mavrokolymbos Dam and can be reached via Tala or the Akoursos road.
+The Baths are two kilometers (2km) from Kili village and twelve kilometres (12km) from Paphos town.
+They are about seven kilometres (7km) from Mavrokolymbos Dam and can be reached via Tala or the Akoursos road.
 It is advisable for visitors with bicycles or motorbikes to use the Tala Road.